 Q: I’ve noticed that even the best-edited publications sometimes use “sunk” instead of “sank” for the past tense of “sink.”
 This leaves me with a sinking feeling.
 What can we do about the loss of a perfectly good four-letter word that can be spoken in any company?

-A: Both “sank” and “sunk” are correct for the past tense of “sink.”
-The two are listed without comment in The American Heritage Dictionary of the English Language (4th ed.) and Merriam-Webster’s Collegiate Dictionary (11th ed.), which means they’re considered standard English.
+A: Both “sank” and “sunk” are accepted for the past tense of “sink” in American English.
+The two are listed, in that order, as equal variants in The American Heritage Dictionary of the English Language (5th ed.), Merriam-Webster’s Collegiate Dictionary (11th ed.), and Webster’s New World College Dictionary (4th ed.).

 So it’s correct to say either “the boat sank” or “the boat sunk.”
 The past participle is “sunk,” as in “the boat has sunk” or “the boat was sunk.”

 In case you’re wondering, the same is true for “shrink.”
 The same three American dictionaries allow either “shrank” or “shrunk” in the past tense.

 Merriam-Webster’s Dictionary of English Usage says “shrunk” is “undoubtedly standard” in the past tense, though the preference in written usage seems to be for “shrank.”

 In 1995, William Safire drew catcalls from the “Gotcha!” gang for using “shrunk” in the past tense in the New York Times.
 Why did he do it?
 Here’s how he explained it:

 “Because Walt Disney got to me, I guess: the 1989 movie Honey, I Shrunk the Kids did to ‘shrank’ what Winston cigarettes did to ‘as’: pushed usage in the direction of what people were casually saying rather than what they were carefully writing.”